marlenachatzigrigoriou/diagnostic_center/README.md

 #REQUIREMENTS

-* You should have our GitHub repository downloaded on your computer( https://github.com/marlenachatzigrigoriou/programming2 ).
+* You should have our GitHub repository downloaded on your computer (https://github.com/marlenachatzigrigoriou/diagnostic_center).
-* You should have all the .txt files ,provided on our repository, saved.
+* You should have all the .txt files ,provided on our repository, saved (find them in "files" commit).
-* You should have the .class files saved too.
+* You should have the necessary .java files saved too (provided in the "src" commit).
+* You should have installed Java compiler on your PC.
+* You should have installed JUnit on your PC.

 #INSTALLING